Letter of Reprimand for Employee Performance (Best Examples)

 Highlight the problem clearly

-Many professionals suggest writing about the employee’s positive traits since the letter of Reprimand is written to improve the employee’s performance and is not usually written to terminate the employee.
+Many professionals suggest writing about the employee’s positive traits since the letter of reprimand is written to improve the employee’s performance and is not usually written to terminate the employee.
 However, the content should clearly state why a letter has been issued.
 Keep the content short and direct.

 In addition, you need to specify the specific violation or misconduct committed by the employee.
 Make sure you have proper documentation to support your allegation.
 Make sure the time and date of the violation are accurate, along with the location.